rowidanagah/Head_First_Object_Oriented_Design_and_Analysis/ch5/README.md

 ### Generalization

-used to show that a class extends or inhierts form another class or a more generalized one.
+Used to show that a class extends or inhierts form another class or a more generalized one.

 ### Aggregation

- it's a special form of association to show that onr thhing or class is made up of another class.
+ It's a special form of association to show that onr thhing or class is made up of another class.

+ ## Notes

+- Treat your subclasses as a placeholders for actual implementation.
+The abs class  *defines* the behavior and subclass *implement* that behavior.

+- Diff properties, Use hash map....!

+#### What is interface ?

+A class that lotsof classees can inheriet common behaviors
+- Coding to an interface rather than an implementation make your code easyto be extended.

+ - Classes about the behavior, and the reason that we create subclasses is the diff properties.